 The Customer

 In the expansive realm of banking, where intricate terminology can often intimidate the average person, grasping one’s rights and responsibilities can have a profound impact.
 As customers, we bear the responsibility of keeping our personal information up to date.
 This not only ensures seamless communication with the bank but also serves as a vital defense against potential security breaches.
-Furthermore, the onus is on us to remain vigilant.
+The onus is on us to remain vigilant.
 If you come across any questionable transactions or suspect any wrongdoing in your banking activities, it’s imperative to promptly report such suspicious activities.
 By doing so, you’re not only protecting your assets but also aiding the bank in maintaining a secure environment for all its customers.

 Confidentiality and Data Protection